peterujah/peterujah/README.md

-- 👋 Hi, I’m @peterujah, like writing codes and beautifying code for no reason
+- 👋 Hi, I’m @peterujah, like writing codes and beautifying code for no reason.
-- 📫 How to reach me? you can try writing me at ujahchigozie@gmail.com
+- 📫 How to reach me? you can try writing me at ujahchigozie@gmail.com, http://nanoblocktech.com.

 # FRONT-END SKILLS
   1. Javascript